cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

    <img title="Signature" src="https://unsplash.com/photos/pegxjW_1YOU/download?ixid=MnwxMjA3fDB8MXxzZWFyY2h8MTZ8fHNpZ25hdHVyZXxlbnwwfHx8fDE2NzE2NzA3ODQ&force=true&w=640" width=400>
    </p>

+For CryptPad, we use all of these building blocks to achieve different goals.
+We will explain the usage below in the section about Documents.

 ## 🧗 The Basics

-We outline some basic security measurements.
+We outline some basic measurements that allow you to significantly increase the security of your CryptPad usage:

 * CryptPad is [open source](https://ssd.eff.org/glossary/open-source-software)
   software and as such there are [various instances](https://cryptpad.org/instances/) running it.
-While we host the [flagship instance](https://cryptpad.fr) you might choose a different one depending, e.g., on the jurisdication.
+While we host the [flagship instance](https://cryptpad.fr) you might choose a different one depending on, e.g., the jurisdication.
-* Ensure that you are connecting to the CryptPad instance over [HTTPS](https://ssd.eff.org/module/what-should-i-know-about-encryption#transport-layer-encryption-example-https).
+* Ensure that you are connecting to the chosen CryptPad instance over [HTTPS](https://ssd.eff.org/module/what-should-i-know-about-encryption#transport-layer-encryption-example-https).
 * All security mechanisms are only as strong as your password is.
   If your password is easily guessable, attackers can get full access to all your